 - Gradually decreasing cost of renewable energy (opportunity)

-This part of the PESTEL/PESTLE analysis presents opportunities for Google’s business growth through economic opportunity based on major markets’ stability.
-The rapid growth of developing countries is also an economic external factor that equates to significant business growth opportunities for Google.
-For example, the company could expand its distribution of mobile computing devices.
-In addition, the decreasing cost of renewable energy is an opportunity to strengthen Google’s energy supply.
-The digital advertising services company could expand its renewable energy programs to enhance operational stability.
-This move would support Google LLC’s corporate social responsibility strategy.
+This part of the PESTEL analysis presents opportunities for Google’s business growth through economic opportunity based on major markets’ stability.
+The rapid growth of developing countries is also an economic factor that equates to significant business growth opportunities for Google.
+For example, the company can expand its distribution of mobile computing devices in these countries.
+In addition, this PESTLE analysis indicates the decreasing cost of renewable energy as an opportunity to strengthen Google’s energy supply.
+The digital advertising services company can expand its renewable energy programs to enhance operational stability.
+This move can support Google’s (Alphabet’s) corporate social responsibility strategy.
 These economic factors facilitate the technology company’s growth.
-With the right strategies, business growth and expansion are expectable through the external factors identified in this part of the PESTEL/PESTLE analysis of Google.
+With the right strategies, business growth and expansion are expected through the external factors identified in this part of the PESTLE analysis of Google.

-Social or sociocultural factors affect Google’s remote or macro-environment through people’s behaviors.
-For example, these external factors influence customers’ perception of and behavior toward the company’s online advertising operations.
-In this part of the PESTEL/PESTLE analysis, the following social external factors are considerations in Google’s business:
+Social or sociocultural factors affect Google through people’s behaviors.
+For example, these external factors influence customers’ perception of and behavior toward Alphabet’s online advertising operations.
+In this part of the PESTEL analysis, the following social factors are considerations in Google’s business:

 - Increasing use of social media (threat and opportunity)